waimea-jching/300DTD-assessment/Design.md

 ### Proposed Solution

 I intend to make a web-site that year 9 students will go onto when directed by the librarian on there introductory of the library and will be a fun trivia/mystery room style game that will teach the library house rules by asking questions about a specific area within the library and rewarding correct answers and penalising on incorrect answers to encourage a competitive or "gamey" feel.
-The key functionality will be creating a learning environment within the web-site.
+The key functionality will be creating a learning environment within the web-site that can be manipulated by Miss Chapman or a teacher by using an admin login and really focusing the questions to the current room/section they are currently in.

 -------------------------------------------------